 - Chemotherapy kills cancer cells and stops abnormal cells from spreading.
 Chemotherapy drugs may be delivered orally, in a shot or intravenously.

 - Radiation is a form of treatment in which cancer cells are destroyed, using energy waves.

 - Hormonal therapy can help to kill cancer cells before they multiply.
 Some cancers respond to hormonal therapy and others do not.
 Talking with your doctors about your type of breast cancer is an important part of creating your treatment plan.

 - Targeted biologic therapies are drugs that can be added to chemotherapy to target specific types of cancer cells.
 Ask your doctor if there are targeted therapies that may be appropriate for your type of breast cancer.

 While cancer treatments can cause some bothersome side effects, it is important to follow the treatment plan designed for you by your healthcare team.
-Talk to your doctor about any side effects you may experience.
+Talk to your healthcare provider about any side effects you may experience.
 Medication can combat conditions such as nausea or fatigue, which are often associated with chemotherapy.
 Go to all your scheduled treatments, take your medications as prescribed and concentrate on doing what your healthcare team believes is best for you—mind and body.
 Remember, the discomfort and inconvenience during therapy is an investment you are making in your future well-being.